chibisnorlax/acnhfaq/index.md

 Yes.
 Additionally, any furniture, fish/bug you gifted them and **is on their floor** will be reset when they move to a new island.

 ### Is there any gameplay related benefit to gifting villagers?
-Yes, it increases your friendship level with them, for more info and also info on what gifts are 'safe' and won't clutter villagers' house layouts please refer to Yue's gifting guide here - https://yuexr.github.io/acnh/gift.html.
-You can also read about friendship mechanics [here](#what-is-friendshipwhat-are-friendship-levels).
+Yes, it increases your [friendship level](#what-is-friendshipwhat-are-friendship-levels) with them.
+For more info as well as info on what gifts are 'safe' and won't clutter villagers' house layouts, please refer to Yue's gifting guide here - https://yuexr.github.io/acnh/gift.html.

 ### My villager wears clothing I gifted them, how do I reset it?
 - Villagers' gifted clothing can be removed via giving them over 24 wearable clothing items, as 24 is the limit for clothing a villager can hold.